owebster/MSP-1-Fleetwood_Mac/README.md

 ### Buttons and Links
 All buttons, links and audio that has been embedded has been accounted for and directs to the right source

+### Questions asked to users
+Whilst building the site I followed up with differnt users to see what their impressions were on the site.
+Some of the questions I asked to get some valualble feedback were:
+   * How do you find the colours of the site?
+      * Can you describe how it feels to be looking these colours?
+         * Are they easy on the eye?
+   * Does the radius around the "top bar" give the site a modern feel?
+   * Can you easily go to differnt sections on the site without having to go back to the top?
+   * Can you easily see and use the links on the site?
+   * Does the newsletter section make it clear about what you're signing up to?
+   * Do the "floating" sections make it easy to distinguish between what you're currently viewing and what is coming next?

 ## Credits:
    * [Bootstrap] (https://getbootstrap.com/)